dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 );
 ```

 This code can be run at this [JSFiddle: Reactive Programming with JavaScript](https://jsfiddle.net/kmaida/v1ozuwgu/).
-We'll observe inputs to the `confCodeInput` input element.
-Then we'll use `map` to get the `value` from each input event.
-Next, we'll `filter` any results that are not six characters so they won't appear in the returned stream.
-Finally, we can print out the latest valid confirmation code attempt.
+We'll observe [events from](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/fromevent.md) the `confCodeInput` input element.
+Then we'll use the [`map` operator](http://reactivex.io/documentation/operators/map.html) to get the `value` from each input event.
+Next, we'll [`filter`](http://reactivex.io/documentation/operators/filter.html) any results that are not six characters so they won't appear in the returned stream.
+Finally, we'll [`subscribe`](http://reactivex.io/documentation/operators/subscribe.html) to our `confCodes$` observable and print out the latest valid confirmation code attempt.
 Note that this was done in response to events over time, declaratively: this is the crux of _reactive programming_.

 ### Reactive Programming Takeaways